pixl8/socket.io-lucee/README.md

 		// connect to our server
 		var socket = io( "127.0.0.1:3000/" );

-		// listen to the welcomeEvent and output the message socket.on( 'welcomeEvent', function( message ){
+		// listen to the message event and output the message socket.on( 'message', function( message ){
 			$( "#output" ).append( $( "<p>" + message + "</p>" ) );
 		} );
 	</script>